FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

-For single-thread workloads, FASE achieves low error rates in GAPBS score, below 3.9\% in four benchmarks and below 8.5\% in the remaining two.
-As the number of threads increases, the error grows for all benchmarks due to the higher frequency of system calls introduced by multi-threaded synchronization, which increases total syscall handling time in FASE.

-The extent of this growth varies with different benchmark programs.
-In BC, CCSV, PR, and TC, the error rate exhibits relatively moderate increases (less than 10\%), whereas BFS and SSSP show unacceptable error levels at four threads.
-This disparity is attributable to benchmark-specific programming patterns and computational characteristics, which are examined in detail in the following section.
+For single-thread workloads, FASE achieves low GAPBS score errors, below 3.9\% in four benchmarks and below 8.5\% in the remaining two.
+Error increases with thread number due to more frequent system calls from multi-threaded synchronization.
+The magnitude of this growth varies by benchmark.
+BC, CCSV, PR, and TC show moderate increases ($<$10\%), while BFS and SSSP exhibit unacceptable errors at four threads.
+This stems from benchmark-specific computation and synchronization patterns, analyzed in the following section.